-It works with GoPro® HERO[4, 3+, 3, 2] camera* and it fits inside the GoPro®* housings with their BacPac™* backdoor.
-It can’t be used with a GoPro® HERO5* as it doesn’t have the connection anymore to plug something on its back.
-SteadXP@ is not compatible with GoPro® HERO5*, DSLR, mirrorless and video cameras.
+It works with GoPro® HERO[4, 3+, 3, 2] camera* and fits inside the GoPro®* housings with their BacPac™* backdoor.
+It cannot be used with a GoPro® HERO5* or later since it doesn’t have the connection to plug accessories on its back anymore.
+SteadXP@ is not compatible with GoPro® HERO5* or later, DSLR, MirrorLess and video cameras.

-On a DSLR, mirrorless or video camera, SteadXP+ will be your ultimate companion for filmmaking and video reporting.
+On a DSLR, MirrorLess or cinema camera, SteadXP+ will be your ultimate companion for filmmaking and video reporting.

 It just needs a flash mount (coldshoe) and a mic input (jack, mini jack or XLR).
 HDMI and AV outputs are not required to plug the device.
 Be sure to deactivate the EIS/OIS of your camera while using our device.
 Otherwise it will mislead our algorithms.
 SteadXP+ is not compatible with GoPro®* cameras.

-Our video stabilization solution combines the device (that records the motion of your camera while you’re filming) and the software (which its algorithms sync the video and data files to correct the camera motions).
-So you won’t be able to stabilize your footage without them both.
+No, SteadXP combines the device (which records your camera motions) and the software (which synchronizes videos and data files to correct the camera motions).

-SteadXP has been conceived for DSLR, mirrorless, video or GoPro®* cameras.
-It isn’t compatible with smartphones sorry.
+SteadXP was conceived for DSLR, MirrorLess, Cinema or GoPro®* cameras.
+It is not compatible with smartphones.

 EIS / OIS